vanderbilt-data-science/streamlit-tutorial/README.md

 For this tutorial, you will need:

 - a HuggingFace account
+- a HuggingFace API Token with WRITE access
 - an OpenAI API key (to use the app you create)

 ## Instructions